andersgs/my_website/content/post/2017-05-07-taste-of-cwl-part1.md

-By this description, `seqtk sample` needs an input sequence file (that while is implied to be FASTA, it will also accept FASTQ); a fraction or number of reads to keep (in my case, I used number of reads), and then it can optionally take a `seed` to set the random number generator, and a flag to indicate whether to use a `2-pass mode` or not.
+By this description, `seqtk sample` needs an input sequence file (that while is implied to be FASTA, it will also accept FASTQ); a fraction or number of reads to keep (in my case, I used number of reads); and it can optionally take a `seed` to set the random number generator, and a flag to indicate whether to use a `2-pass mode` or not.
 I chose not to use the `2-pass mode`, so will ignore that option below.
 However, the `seed` option was essential